UW-Madison deadline: August 1, 2023

 - Transcripts from all colleges attended (for campus purposes, an unofficial transcript or a copy of your UW-Madison student record is fine, as are photocopies of transcripts from other institutions).

-- Letters of recommendation (4-8 total) primarily academic.
-If you are applying for the Rhodes, you must submit at least five letters (four must be from professors who have supervised your coursework or research).
-For the Marshall and Mitchell you must submit at least four letters.
-If you are applying for nomination to more than one scholarship, your recommenders do not need to submit a separate letter for each scholarship.
-For the campus competition, they can submit one “combined” letter, recommending you for all the scholarships for which you are applying.
-They can address the letter to “Members of the UW-Madison Nominating Committee” and email an electronic copy to email@example.com, or mail to the address below.
+- Letters of recommendation at least four for the Mitchell Scholarship.
+For full-time undergraduate students, at least two of the four letters must be from persons with whom the applicant has done academic work.
+For those who are not full-time students and have not been for the past year, at least one of the letters must be from someone with whom the applicant has done academic work.
+For the campus application (required for current undergraduates only), recommenders can submit one “combined” letter, recommending you for all the scholarships for which you are applying.
+They can address the letter to “Members of the UW-Madison Nominating Committee” and email an electronic copy to email@example.com.
 Should you receive university nomination, your recommenders will need to submit a separate letter to each of the scholarship foundations.
 Please read over and give your recommenders a copy of Effective Recommendation Letters for UK-Ireland Scholarships.

 See the Mitchell Scholarship Website for official information on the Mitchell Scholarship (which supersedes any information provided here).